mohamedi01/ee109/Final-Project/README.md

 ## Setup and Installation

-2.  **Create and activate a virtual environment**
+1.  **Create and activate a virtual environment**
     ```bash
     python -m venv ee109_final_project
+    source ee109_final_project/bin/activate
     # On Windows
     # venv\Scripts\activate
-    # On macOS/Linux
-    # source ee109_final_project/bin/activate
     ```

-3.  **Install dependencies:**
+2.  **Install dependencies:**
     ```bash
     pip install -r requirements.txt
     ```

 ## Usage

-To process an audio file through the full DSP-ASR-NLP pipeline using the example script, follow these steps:
+To process an audio file through the full DSP-ASR-NLP pipeline, follow these steps:
     ```

-2.  **Run the Example Script**: Execute the `run_pipeline_example.py` script as a module, providing the path to your audio file as a command-line argument.
-The script is located at `src/audiolib/run_pipeline_example.py`.
+1.  **Run the Example Script**: Execute the `run_pipeline_example.py` script as a module, providing the path to your audio file as a command-line argument.
+The script itself is at `src/audiolib/run_pipeline_example.py`.
     ```bash
     python -m src.audiolib.run_pipeline path/to/your/audiofile.wav
     ```